Postcard c. 1910. ” ‘The Joy Ride’ at the California Alligator Farm, Los Angeles, California.” The Carter Museum of American Art via Google Images.

 See that the daily papers come regularly, and place them in the pigeon holes.
 At the end of the week, take them out, and lay them in the back room.

-All packages, books, &c, coming by mail, should be laid away without removing the wrappers, in someplace where no one one can meddle with it.
+All packages, books, &c, coming by mail, should be laid away without removing the wrappers, in some place where no one can meddle with it.

 Open all letters.
 If there seems to be anything urgent, you had better remail it to me, directed to Los Angeles.
 Or, reply to it on a postal card, stating that I am absent.